 In the end, color inspiration is everywhere if you just open your eyes and look around you.
 Discovering what truly inspires you will guide you to color decisions that are as unique as your own individuality.

-Mood lighting and colorful murals turn a former restaurant into an urban gym.(video 08:28)
+Mood lighting and bright murals turn an ex-restaurant into a hip urban gym.(video 02:57)